Wilson Island (Ritchie's Archipelago)

 Wilson Island is an island of the Andaman Islands.
 It belongs to the South Andaman administrative district, part of the Indian union territory of the Andaman and Nicobar Islands.
 The island lies 57 km northeast of Port Blair.

 Etymology

 Wilson Island is named after Brigadier Commander Sir Archdale Wilson.

 History

 There is a lighthouse on the island.
 It was commissioned on 23 March 1994.

 Geography

-The island belongs to the Ritchie's Archipelago and is located between Nicholson Island and John Lawrence Island. a narrow channel (400 m) separates it from Sir William Peel Island to the south.
+The island belongs to the Ritchie's Archipelago and is located between north of Sir William Peel Island and Nicholson Island and west of John Lawrence Island.
+A narrow channel (400 m) separates Wilson Island from Sir William Peel Island to the south.

 Administration

 Politically, Wilson Island is part of Port Blair taluk.